It’s time for our 7th Industry Insights interview and this time we are chatting with the founder of MoveSelf, Kae Travis.

 Conversely some online estate agents offer the exact same full-service model as a high street estate agency, but just don’t have a physical high street presence!

-Then you get no-frills online listing agents, hybrid agents, pay upfront agents, pay on completion agents and many more.
+Then you get no-frills online listing agents, hybrid agents, pay upfront, pay on completion and many more.

 Finally, there is MoveSelf: a completely bespoke mobile-ready platform that provides ad hoc estate agency services.